All These People Are Vampires - Building the Contra-Economy llms.txt

 The Fediverse offers a structural alternative by directly challenging the CPC’s core assumption: that digital platforms must be privately owned and centrally controlled.
 Instead of a single company owning the entire social graph, it distributes ownership across thousands of independent servers.12 Each server (or “instance”) can be run by individuals, communities, or organizations, each making their own decisions about moderation, features, and governance.
 These instances then federate - connecting together through open protocols that allow users on different servers to interact seamlessly.

-This creates what we might call “platform-scale benefits without platform-scale extraction.”
+The result is platform-scale benefits without platform-scale extraction.
 Individual instances don’t need to maximize profit because they’re operating at a scale where sustainable funding (through user donations, community support, or modest fees) is sufficient.
 Just as a local ISP can profitably serve a community without needing to extract maximum value, a Mastodon instance can sustainably serve its users without aggressive monetization.
 The federation protocol then connects these sustainable nodes into a network that can match or exceed the scale of CPC platforms.

 The CPC’s power comes from its ability to capture and monetize the ambient social awareness that makes digital platforms valuable.
 But the Fediverse demonstrates that this awareness can be maintained without corporate capture.
 A federated network of independent instances can provide the same connectivity and social presence as Twitter or Facebook, but without centralizing control over the social graph.
 This isn’t just a technical achievement - it’s a direct challenge to the CPC’s business model.